briem-bixly/nebrios-authentication/README.md

 This app currently supports Token, Basic Access, and App-Only OAuth2 Authentication.

+Example functions can be found at the end.

 <h2>General Setup</h2>
 This app requires very little in terms of setup.
 Please ensure that all files are placed in the correct places over SFTP.
   - load_authentication_token_card.py, load_authentication_oauth_card.py, and load_authentication_basic_card.py should be copied to /scripts